amcoolalphonce/Solve_Attendance_Issues_At_AW/README.md

 Iterate on the system:Make necessary adjustments and improvements based on feedback to enhance the overall effectiveness and user experience of the attendance system.

 ### Recommendations
-The concept of this system can also be modified to work in other places in the university :
+The concept of this system can also be modified to work in other places in the university such as :
-1. The library to monito staff attendance eg login and logout hours.
+1. The library to monitor staff attendance eg login and logout hours.
 2. The library to monitor students clock in hours instead of the manual method being used